 3. Seasonal Weather: Some areas get heavy snowfall adding extra weight to the rooftop for portions of the year.
 This weight will need to be worked into the calculations.

 4. Type of Roof: Assessing what the roof type is will be crucial.
 If you have a roof that gets soft in the heat, then you will want to make sure your calculations take this into consideration this so you are not putting too much weight on one point causing denting, sinking and ultimately damage.
 Another topic to consider is a slip sheet below the product.
-Check our blog on slip sheets HERE.
+Check our blog on slip sheets HERE or see our CGW product page below.

 5. Contents: If the pipe is carrying a hazardous material that can caused increased damage, you will want to err on the side of caution and space your supports closer together to prevent any possible break or leak.